 Recording veterinary chemical use

-- the full product trade name
+- product trade name

 - species of animal